 - 1.1.2 Math Seminar Course (Math 299 or Math 298).
 When you register for the course Mathematics Seminar course 299, you will be required to regularly attend a combination of approved seminars for the term.
 The Mathematics Specialized Seminar course 298 is similar, but instead of attending multiple types of seminars, you would select one type of seminar to attend regularly.
 Please see section 3.1 for more information about seminars.
 For more detailed seminar course requirements, you can consult the syllabi. - 1.1.3 Final Requirement.
-To satisfy your final requirement for the degree, you have the option of either a) taking a higher-level math elective (or reading course), OR b) taking both Math 299 and 298 courses in your second semester.
+To satisfy your final requirement for the degree, you have the option of either a) taking three semesters of seminar courses (MATH 298 or MATh 299), OR b) taking one semester of seminar course (MATH 298 or MATH 299) along with one higher level math elective course (numbered above 200), or a reading course, or another course approved by the Math DGS.
 If you would like to count a course outside the Brandeis math department as your elective course, this requires written approval of the Director of Graduate Study.